 Initially, four survey invitations were sent to the list of participants using the Qualtrics email function, or "mailer."
 The mailer allows for complete anonymity in the data collection: the authors could not see who had completed or not completed the survey.
 This also allowed the authors to send out individualized, anonymous links, to separate respondents in bulk.
-When the survey was scheduled to close, there were still nine participants of the original thirty-five who did not partake.
-To get as close to a full dataset as possible, each author sent a follow-up email to four-to-seven participants.
-The link to the survey included in these emails was still anonymous and did not record IP, but was no longer unique to each recipient.
+Nine current or former residents did not participate by the date on which the survey was originally scheduled to end.
+To get as close to a full dataset as possible, each author sent a follow-up email to four-to-seven participants to remind them of the deadline.
+The link to the survey included in these emails was still anonymous and did not record IP addresses, but was no longer unique to each recipient.

 The authors acknowledge several methodological issues with the data collection for this study.
 The first is that the authors are included in the dataset as participants.
-The most significant issue is that the authors effectively studied themselves; they designed, tested, and discussed the survey before deployment.
-As a result, they did not take the survey blind.
-Not only did this differentiate them from the rest of the participants, which could potentially skew the data, but it also introduced the potential for nonresponse bias [9].
+The most significant issue is that the authors effectively studied themselves; they designed, tested, and discussed the survey be-

-3Document analysis is a systematic procedure for analyzing and interpreting data generated from documents; in qualitative research, document analysis is often used to corroborate findings from other data sources such as surveys, interviews, etc. [4]
+3Document analysis is a systematic procedure for analyzing and interpreting data generated from documents; in qualitative research, document analysis is often used to corroborate findings from other data sources such as surveys, interviews, etc. [22]